-Funding opportunities https://valonline.org.uk/funding-and-income/
+Funding opportunities https://valonline.org.uk/funding/

-First Contact Plus provides information about caring for others and support that may be available.
+First Contact Plus provides information about caring for others and support that may be available related to all aspects of health and wellbeing.

-Adult Learning Opportunities; why not to start an Adult Learning Course, there are many to choose from and they can be ideal to share, communicate and get in contact with other people.
+Adult Learning Opportunities why not start an Adult Learning Course, there are many to choose from and they can be ideal to share, communicate and get in contact with other people.